RamonCP/standard-skeleton/README.md

-# standard-skeleton
+# Standard Skeleton
-Standard skeleton for simple websites
+That repository contains a simple example standard of structure of folders and subfolders from a website